2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 This study confirms that electromagnetic fields (EMFs) emitted from common household

-devices—specifically Wi-Fi routers—disrupt calcium homeostasis in human cells.
+devices—specifically Wi-Fi routers—disrupt calcium (levels) in human cells.
 Notably, we

 observed a cell-type-specific directional shift in calcium concentration: an increase in skin cells